Bundles of generalized theta functions over abelian surfaces: Introduction

 \subsection{Semihomogeneous bundles}

-Assume $(A, \Theta)$ is a principally polarized surface \footnote{Our results also hold for non principal polarizations.
-We focus on principal polarizations to keep the numerics simple.}, such that $\Theta$ is symmetric We showed in \cite {wirtinger}, in the context of a calculation for curves, that for any pair of coprime odd integers $(a, b)$ there exists a unique symmetric semihomogeneous bundle $\mathbf W_{a, b}$ over $A$ such that Recall that semihomogeneity is the requirement that all translations of $\mathbf W_{a, b}$ by $x\in A$ are of the form for some line bundle $y$ over $A$.
+Assume $(A, \Theta)$ is a {\it principally} polarized surface \footnote{Most of our results also hold without change for nonprincipal polarizations.
+We focus on principal polarizations to keep the numerics simple.}, such that the line bundle $\Theta$ is symmetric We showed in \cite {wirtinger}, in the context of a calculation for curves, that for any pair of coprime odd integers $(a, b)$ there exists a unique symmetric semihomogeneous bundle $\mathbf W_{a, b}$ over $A$ such that The bundles ${\mathbf W}_{a, b}$ are the higher dimensional analogues of the Atiyah bundles over elliptic curves.
+Recall that semihomogeneity is the requirement that all translations of $\mathbf W_{a, b}$ by $x\in A$ are of the form for some line bundle $y$ over $A$.
+The bundles ${\mathbf W}_{a, b}$ split after pullback

-We may also consider semihomogeneous bundles over the dual abelian variety $(\widehat A, -\widehat \Theta)$, where $-\widehat \Theta$ is the dual polarization.
+We may also consider semihomogeneous bundles over the dual abelian variety $(\widehat A, -\widehat \Theta)$, where $-\widehat \Theta=\det \mathbf R\mathcal S(\Theta)^{-1}$ is the dual polarization.
 We will use the notation $\mathbf W_{a, b}^\dagger$ for the corresponding bundles of rank $a^2$ and determinant $\widehat{\Theta}^{ab}$.

-A more general class of semihomogeneous vector bundles depending on a triple $\mathsf P$ of rational numbers, will be introduced and studied in Section \ref{wp}.
-For instance, for a triple written in lowest terms where $(a, c)$ are odd and coprime and $h\in \mathbb Z$, we have Here $\mathcal P$ is the normalized Poincar\'e bundle over $A\times \widehat A$.
-For general triples $\mathsf P$, the bundles $\mathbf W(\mathsf P)$ do not admit such simple expressions.